colomafarre/colomafarre.github.io/_posts/2019-05-31-ramona-turns-4.md

 <a href="/img/turned4/IMG_1813.JPG"> <img border="0" src= "/img/turned4/IMG_1813.JPG" width="200"></a>

-It was a very especial birthday this year because I feel like it really was the first one she really understood, anticipated (we made a calendar to count down the days till her day!) and was asking for specific gifts!
+It was a very especial birthday this year because I feel like it really was the first one she really understood, anticipated (we made a calendar to count down the days until her day!), and was asking for specific gifts!

 <a href="/img/turned4/IMG_2173.JPG"> <img border="0" src= "/img/turned4/IMG_2173.JPG" width="200"></a>

-Since living in Nepal means we see goats and chickens everyday, Ramona has gotten used to sharing more time with animals and knowing more about them, and she really has become an **animal lover** (at least, much more than beofre!!).
+Since living in Nepal means we see goats and chickens everyday, Ramona has gotten used to sharing more time with animals and knowing more about them, and she really has become an **animal lover** (at least, much more than before!!).
 She was asking for a baby goat for the longest time, so we decided **that that would be her birthday gift**!
-Eventough we have to leave soon back to Spain, we thought it was a good idea to experience the responabilities and fun that comes from taking care of a baby goat (and its mama!).
+Even though we have to leave soon back to Catalonia, we thought it was a good idea to experience the responsabilities and fun that comes from taking care of a baby goat (and its mama!).

-So, on her birthday we made french toast for breakfast and we lite a candle so she could ask for a wish, and as we predicted, **she asked for a baby goat!!** Then, Joe went outside and brought the baby goat we bought for her inside.
-You should have seen her face of sorprise and excitement!
+So, on her birthday we made french toast for breakfast and we lit a candle so she could ask for a wish, and as we predicted, **she asked for a baby goat!!** Then, Joe went outside and brought the baby goat we bought for her inside.
+You should have seen her face of surprise and excitement!
 She said, "how did she know!?!?!".
 It was very sweet to see her so happy!
 She named her "Cleta" and her mother "Neta"!

 <a href="/img/turned4/IMG_4312.JPG"> <img border="0" src= "/img/turned4/IMG_4312.JPG" width="200"></a>

-Many of you have asked, **what are we going to do with the goat once we move back!?** And no, we are not taking her to Spain (altoght I think Ramona would love that...).
+Many of you have asked, **what are we going to do with the goat once we move back!?** And no, we are not taking her home (altoght I think Ramona would love that...).
 We are going to give them to our neighbors.
 The goats sleep in our neighbors shed now, and that was the deal!

 <a href="/img/turned4/IMG_4341.JPG"> <img border="0" src= "/img/turned4/IMG_4341.JPG" width="200"></a>

-On the afternoon we invited everyone we know to **Ramona's Birthday Party!** From 4 pm we were outside in our yard, friends and neighbors came over, we played with ballons, made bubbles, dance to some fun music and had some snacks (bananas and peanuts for everyone).
+In the afternoon we invited everyone we know to **Ramona's Birthday Party!** From 4 pm we were outside in our yard, friends and neighbors came over, we played with ballons, made bubbles, danced to some fun music and had some snacks (bananas and peanuts for everyone).
 Galileo was the dancing star!
-He sorprised everyone with the best dancing moves (go see the video at the end of the post!).
+He surprised everyone with the best dancing moves (go see the video at the end of the post!).

 <a href="/img/turned4/IMG_4186.JPG"> <img border="0" src= "/img/turned4/IMG_4186.JPG" width="200"></a>